CycriLabs/.github/profile/README.md

 ## Get Involved

-Cycrilabs is building an enterprise administration & management platform.
+CycriLabs is building an enterprise administration & management platform.

 <!--